Updated: May 2

 Another inspiration is Dr. Christine McDougall’s daily Beginnings which take us into provocations and insights on a syntropic world, one where organizations – guided by individuals like me and you if we so choose – leave everything they touch better.

-A very simple step in Create Mode to recognize that this is happening already.
+A very simple step in Create Mode is to recognize that this is happening already.
 Here’s an example that I wrote about a while back, profiling Legado das Águas, where a large industrial conglomerate created a new, regenerative business by repurposing resources originally set aside for hydro-electricity production.
 Increasingly diverse birdsong and orchids are now vital to their success.

 “Cope.”
 What does this mean?